 With the White Australia policy firmly in the past new Asian food choices emerged on the restaurant scene.
-The arrival of refugees from Vietnam saw Vietnamese restaurants opening in Melbourne, the first being the Kinh Do in Hartwell.
-Although the first teppanyaki restaurant in Australia opened in Melbourne in 1975, and Kuni’s in the city opened in 1977, it wasn’t until the mid ‘80s that Japanese food became mainstream.
+The arrival of refugees from Vietnam saw Vietnamese restaurants opening in Melbourne and Sydney.
+Although the first Japanese restaurant in Australia opened as early as 1953, it wasn’t until the mid ‘80s that Japanese food became mainstream.

 Following the collapse of the South Vietnam regime and the end of the war in 1975, Vietnamese refugees began to arrive in Australia.
 They formed communities in the Melbourne suburbs of Richmond, Footscray, and Springvale, and the Sydney suburbs of Cabramatta, Canley Vale, and Canley Heights.
 Soon restaurants appeared catering to the new arrivals and offering dishes new to Australian palates, such as bánh mì, phở and gỏi cuốn (rice paper rolls).

 The first Vietnamese restaurant in Cabramatta, according to food writer Emma Do, was Pho Tau Bay, which opened on Park Street in 1980 after some years of operating in someone’s garage.
 I can no longer find confirmation that the first Vietnamese restaurant in Melbourne was the Kinh Do in Hartwell, but in the early 1980s many such restaurants sprang up along Victoria Street in Richmond.